mweel1/usa_high_level/civic-organizations/us-department-of-justice/index.md

 - Standards will be created between Court Systems and Jails by the NTIS.
 - Standards will be created between the Court Systems and DOJ.
 - Standards will be created between the jails and the DOJ.

-# Police

-The department of justice will manage the police department, and license police offices via Home Land Security.

-Grants will be provided for police officers who apply for it.

-Police organization's board will be voted on every 4 years to approve the budget and the board.

-# Open Issues

-Various jurisdictions will have to vote on if people are required to be present over video, or can do the entire case with a blank avatar.

-# Security

-The department of justice will manage security licenses, which will include the ability to arrest individuals for steeling.